Ramminus/SpaceProject/README.md

 -	Every asteroid in Saturn’s rings are simulate.
 -	Timescale can be increased or decreased.
 -	Scale mode can be toggled that shows bodies from largest to smallest radius.
-CONTROLS:

-Press ESC during play mode to view the controls.